88-degrees/Book-of-Changes/appendix02s2.md

 The difficulties attending the symbolism of the Text of lines 4, 5, and 6 are not lightened by what we find in this Appendix.

-328:XLVIII The Great Symbolism here may well enough represent a well, it being understood that the water which is above the wood is that raised by it for irrigation and other uses.
+<a name="fn_237"></a>[328:XLVIII](#fr_237) The Great Symbolism here may well enough represent a well, it being understood that the water which is above the wood is that raised by it for irrigation and other uses.
 What is said, moreover, in the application is more akin to the idea of the hexagram than in most of the other cases.
 It is certainly one way in which the ruler should nourish the people.

 Ii is said on paragraph 1:--'Those who have a mind to do something in the world, when they look at this line, and its symbolism, will learn how they ought to exert themselves.'

 Rather in opposition to what I have said on the Text of line 4, the 'Daily Lecture' observes here:--'The cultivation of one's self, which is represented here, is fundamental to the government of others.'

-329:XLIX Wise men, occupying themselves with the determination of the seasons and questions of time, have in all ages based their judgments on the observation of the heavenly bodies.
+<a name="fn_238"></a>[329:XLIX](#fr_238) Wise men, occupying themselves with the determination of the seasons and questions of time, have in all ages based their judgments on the observation of the heavenly bodies.
 We find this insisted on in the first book of the Shû, by the ancient Yâo.
 But how this application of the Great Symbolism really flows from it, I must confess myself unable to discover.
 Once, however, when I was conversing about the Yî with a high Chinese dignitary, who was a well-read scholar also so far as his own literature was concerned, he referred to this paragraph as proving that all our western science had been known to [Fú-xī](https://en.wikipedia.org/wiki/Fuxi) and Confucius!

 What is said on the several lines is sufficiently illustrated in the notes on the Text.

-330:L The Great Symbolism here has come before us in the treatise on the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings).
+<a name="fn_239"></a>[330:L](#fr_239) The Great Symbolism here has come before us in the treatise on the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings).
 Of the application of that symbolism I can only say that, as has been seen in many other hexagrams, while good enough in itself, it is far-fetched.

 The same remark may be made on the explanation of the Text of the first line.
 I can myself do little more than guess at its meaning.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe that nothing is said about the case of the 'concubine' in the Text; but that it is covered by the following the more noble,' 'so condensed and complete are the words of the sage!'